davidh17/project/README.md

 <b>Test Case </b><br>
 The application works fully in browsers: Chrome, Firefox and Edge.
 For the IE browser case, there are some variations on the style or some elements of the site are not shown.
 On Safari, an alert appears announcing that the browser does not accept the video tag used to display the content at the beginning of the site.
 There are some inconsistencies in the adaptive design of the site, reducing the size of the browser window.
 Although I modified the code to use a scroll-bar when the window has a size smaller than the original (1270px) some elements are cluttered or remain on others.
 The bubble chart can not be displayed in the GitHub repository used as the host for the application.
-Also, in the host it is not possible to visualize the font (MODERNE SANS) used to construct the application.
-The graph and the font are perfectly displayed locally in any browser.
 <br>

 <b>Additional information </b><br>